DavevanIersel/WinDash2/README.md

 It is a complete rewrite of WinDash, focused on simplicity, performance, and native Windows integration.

 -   **Web Widgets**: Embed any webpage as a desktop widget.
--   **Portable by Design**: No installer, no registry writes — just run the executable.
 -   **Built for Windows**: Windows 10/11 only.
 -   **Stack**: .NET 8, WinUI 3